 About: Infant mortality is a key indicator of the health of a community and its social and economic well‐being.
 Our region’s fetal and infant mortality rates are high (they are consistently higher than the State’s average rates) and show alarming racial and ethnic disparities.
 Black babies in our area are more than twice as likely to be born still as white babies and are more likely to die before their first birthday.

 FIMR, or the Fetal and Infant Mortality Review, is a national, evidence-based model proven to reduce stillbirth and infant deaths.
-It is a community‐driven, action‐based process to review all the circumstances surrounding an infant or fetal loss and to find solutions to problems the family may have experienced accessing services.
+It is a community‐driven, action‐oriented process to review all the circumstances surrounding an infant or fetal loss and to find solutions to problems the family may have experienced accessing services.

-How FIMR WorksFIMR members are made up of healthcare providers, county health departments, perinatal data experts, medical examiners, social service agencies, city council/county commissioners, hospital administrators, community advocates and others with a broad social, economic, cultural and environmental background.
+How Fetal and Infant Mortality Review WorksFetal and Infant Mortality Review members are made up of healthcare providers, county health departments, perinatal data experts, medical examiners, social service agencies, city council/county commissioners, hospital administrators, community advocates and others with a broad social, economic, cultural and environmental background.
 They participate in one of two workgroups: the Case Review Team or the Community Action Group.

 The Case Review Team is the “information processing” group.
 This is the team that reviews and analyzes medical case extractions and family interviews to develop recommendations as to what services, systems and/or policies should be created or improved.